 Loss of function occurs in many genes in cancers including tumour suppressors and yet few interventions target such mutations compared to targeted therapies for gain of function mutation in oncogenes .
 Synthetic lethality is a powerful design strategy for therapies selective against loss of gene function with potential for application against a range of genes and diseases .
-Since synthetic lethality affects cellular viability by indirect functional relationships genes, it is suitable for indirectly targeting of muations in cancers.
+Since synthetic lethality affects cellular viability by indirect functional relationships, it is suitable for indirectly targeting mutations in cancers.
 Once synthetic lethal partners of cancer genes are identified, targeted therapeutics can be applied against them.
 When genes are disrupted in cancers, the induced essentiality of synthetic lethal partners is a vulnerability that may be exploited for anti-cancer therapy.
 This has the potential to be very specific against cancer cells (with the target mutation) over non-cancer cells (with a functional compensating gene).
-Analogous to “oncogene addiction”, where cances cells adapt to particular oncogenic growth signals and become reliant on them to remain viable , synthetic lethal partners of inactivated tumour suppressors are required to maintain cancer cell viability and proliferation as such they are subject to “non-oncogene addiction” and are feasible anti-cancer drug targets.
+Analogous to “oncogene addiction”, where cancer cells adapt to particular oncogenic growth signals and become reliant on them to remain viable , synthetic lethal partners of inactivated tumour suppressors are required to maintain cancer cell viability and proliferation.
+As such they are subject to “non-oncogene addiction” and are feasible anti-cancer drug targets.

 The synthetic lethal approach to cancer medicine is most amenable to loss of function mutations in tumour suppressor genes, where it would feasibly be effective against any loss of function mutation across the tumour suppressor with a viable synthetic lethal partner gene (as shown in Figure [fig:SL_Concept]).
 However, the approach may also be suitable for cases where cancer cells have mutations where the normal function of the gene is disrupted such as if it were overexpression (“synthetic dosage lethality”) or if an oncogene interfered with the function of the proto-oncogenic variant such as competitive inhibition.
 Thus synthetic lethality expands the range of cancer-specific mutations feasible to target with targeted therapeutics to absence of tumour suppressor genes and distinguishing highly homologous oncogenes by functional differences by targeting their synthetic lethal partners.